 New and improved food growing pots and plots all around the site are turning Broadgreen into an ‘Incredible Edible’ hospital.
 Wildlife-friendly edible plants encourage pollinators and provide food for birds, while giving people the chance to enjoy gardening and reap their own edible rewards.
 A new orchard will produce fruit for juicing and eating, by people and wildlife.

-Since 2021, the Centre for Sustainable Healthcare’s Nature Recovery Ranger Fiona Megarrell has been advising Broadgreen on how to boost biodiversity through these gardens and other planting schemes.
-Her introduction of ‘No Mow May’ has made space for dormant pyramidal and bee orchids to flower again, while oxeye daisies, foxgloves and other wildflowers are being allowed to grow as well as planted in new spaces.
+Since 2021, the Centre for Sustainable Healthcare’s Nature Recovery Rangers have been advising Broadgreen on how to boost biodiversity through these gardens and other planting schemes.
+The introduction of ‘No Mow May’ has made space for dormant pyramidal and bee orchids to flower again, while oxeye daisies, foxgloves and other wildflowers are being allowed to grow as well as planted in new spaces.
 The pollen they produce will feed the British black bees (our original native honeybee); Broadgreen is looking into establishing on-site beehives for them that will be looked after by hospital staff.

-Not ignoring the big plants, a joint project between the chaplain and the Nature Recovery Ranger will see a new avenue of beech trees planted in late 2021 in memory of those lost to the Covid-19 pandemic.
+Not ignoring the big plants, a joint project between the chaplain and the Nature Recovery Ranger saw a new avenue of beech trees planted in late 2021 in memory of those lost to Covid-19.
 This will create shady areas for staff, patients and visitors to stroll through and sit in.
 Ranger-led bird walks, butterfly counts and flower ID sessions help staff, patients, visitors and members of the local community better understand and appreciate the surprising abundance of flora and fauna that are being encouraged to thrive here.